Orange County Modern Quilt Guild Bylaws

 E. Block-of-the-Month/Quarter – Chairperson(s) shall select and print pattern(s) and be responsible for the Block-of-the-Month/Quarter at general meetings.

-one member for each of the four elected offices.
-Every effort should be made to
+F. Nominating Committee – The Committee shall be responsible for selecting at least one member for each of the four elected offices.
+Every effort should be made to nominate two.
+The Committee’s recommendations will be presented to the general membership at the October meeting.

 H. Workshop and Speakers – Chairperson(s) shall search for guest speakers and workshop instructors.

-coordinate and direct any special events at monthly meetings.
-They are also responsible for organizing guild outings and field trips.
+I. Program & Education – Chairperson(s) shall develop monthly meeting content, coordinate, and direct any special events at monthly meetings.
+They are also responsible for organizing guild outings, and field trips.

 J. Raffle and Door Prize – Chairperson(s) shall procure monthly raffle and door prizes from the membership or merchants.